TL;DR

 GitHub's own numbers fill in the enterprise picture.
 GitHub Copilot crossed 20 million all-time users in July 2025 with 4.7 million paid subscribers, up 75% year over year per Microsoft's Q2 FY2026 earnings disclosures.
 90% of Fortune 100 companies have deployed it.
 The Octoverse 2025 report adds that 80% of new developers reach for GitHub Copilot in their first week, more than 1.1 million repositories now use LLM SDKs (up 178% year over year), and the Copilot coding agent authored over 1 million pull requests in the five months between May and September 2025 alone.

 JetBrains breaks the picture down by tool, which is useful when a journalist asks "but which AI?".
 Their 2024 State of Developer Ecosystem found 69% of developers have tried ChatGPT for coding (49% use it regularly), 40% have tried GitHub Copilot (26% regular), and 80% of companies either explicitly allow third-party AI tools or have no formal restriction at all.
-The pluralism is the story: most developers are not picking one tool, they are stacking ChatGPT for ideation, Copilot for autocomplete in the IDE, and Claude or Gemini for longer agentic tasks.
+Most developers I see in the data are not picking one tool, they bounce between several depending on the task.
+ChatGPT to sketch out an approach, then Copilot or Claude once they're in the actual code.

 The leaderboard compressed: Claude vs GPT vs Gemini vs Grok vs DeepSeek